zack-bitcoin/amoveo-docs/other_blockchains/the_defence_of_pow.md

 Thanks to Elliot Olds for helping to explain to me the various attacks against PoW currently being discussed in the Ethereum community.
 Elliot can explain complicated topics clearly and concisely, he keeps himself up-to-date with current research in crypto, you can follow him on Twitter https://twitter.com/elliot_olds

+Thanks for Fernando Nietom for explaining the modern security model for PoW. https://twitter.com/fnietom

 Double Spend attack.
 ========